astamur/taxi-rides/README.md

 - The application doesn't support updates now.
 But versioning can be implemented on the subtrees level by copying them ( not the full tree).
-- Parallel range computations can be implemented by using partitions, for example.

 ## Performance statistics